hezelfg/NS-N8N/README.md

 # 📘 README

 ## Problem
-Currently, the process of generating anniversary and birthday greeting posts is done manually.
+The process of generating anniversary and birthday greeting posts is currently done manually.
+This entire process, including the effective operational time and coordination time, can take up to 5 days.
 Each week, a summary of upcoming anniversaries and birthdays is sent to the manager from Salesforce.
-Following this, the manager and the designer collaborate to create the artwork, define the message, and manually publish it to the celebrations channel.
-By automating this process using N8N with an AI node, we can minimize the level of supervision required from the manager, while continuing to promote a celebratory spirit within the team.
+After that, the manager and the designer work together to create the artwork, define the message, and manually publish the posts to the celebrations channel.
+Automating this process with N8N and an AI node significantly reduces the time and level of supervision needed from the manager, while still fostering a celebratory spirit within the team.
 - High manual workload and dependency on individuals
 - Lack of timeliness and scalability
 - Inefficient use of creative and managerial resources instead of focusing on higher-impact activities.